 A fault/warning will still be saved in the fault log after reset.
 To remove the fault/warning from the fault log, set H02.31 to 1.
+See the following figure.

 Read the value of H0b.34 to get the fault/warning code.
 See examples in the following table.